mr-Arturio/Incredible_Playgroup_Finder/README.md

 │   │   ├── Footer.js            # Contains the footer layout and content
 │   │   ├── IntroductionText.js  # Displays the introductory text on the homepage
 │   │   ├── LanguageSwitcher.js  # Manages language switching functionality
-│   │   ├── Loading.js           # Displays a loading spinner or animation
+│   │   ├── Loading.js           # Displays a loading text
 │   │   ├── MapComponent.js      # Manages the display and interaction with maps
 │   │   ├── NoDataText.js        # Shows a message when no data is available
-│   │   ├── RenderSheetDataTable.js # Renders data from Google Sheets as a table
+│   │   ├── RenderSheetDataTable.js # Renders and filters playgroup data fetched from Google Sheets, allowing users to toggle between map and list views, apply filters, and view additional playgroups dynamically.
 │   │   ├── ShowTodayButton.js   # Toggles the display of today's events
 │   │   └── ToggleButton.js      # A generic toggle button component
 │   │